itsjfx/node-steam-inventory-api-ng/README.md

 ## Examples

-Please see any examples in the example folder
+Please see any examples in the `examples` folder

 ## Logging